smarthomeNG/plugins/appletv/README.md

 Sends a pause command to the device.
 Example: `sh.appletv.pause()`

+### play_url(url)
+Plays a media using the given URL.
+Thed media must of course be compatible with the Apple TV device.
+For this to work SHNG must be authenticated with the device first.
+This is done by using the "Authenticate" button in the web interface.
+A PIN code displayed on the TV screen must then be entered in the web interface.
+This should only be needed once and be valid forever.
+Example: `sh.appletv.play_url('http://distribution.bbb3d.renderfarming.net/video/mp4/bbb_sunflower_1080p_60fps_normal.mp4')`

 ## Visualisation with SmartVISU
 If you use SmartVISU as your visualisation you can use the following html code inside one of your pages to get you started: